 vSphere is the enterprise infrastructure solution for running virtualized solutions for all kinds of customers.
 If a company is considering deploying some new virtual appliances, you can first get these from the VMware Virtual Appliance Marketplace and load them into VMware Workstation.
 Once you have them running in Workstation, you can put stress tests on them, modify and configure various options before moving these virtual appliances into the vSphere production infrastructure.
 Another use case with vSphere is to move virtual machines out of production and onto Workstation in a fully virtualized private network for various configuration updates and changes before moving them back to vSphere production.
 This makes VMware Workstation a great tool for VMware administrators to run local copies of production appliances in an isolated testing environment, all on their own laptop.

 6. Software Development

-If you’re a software developer, you know the importance of having the correct environment to both build and test your application on.
+If you’re a software developer, you know the importance of having the correct environment to both builds and test your application on.
 You can’t build a web application on Microsoft IIS for example, and then when you push it to the production LAMP stack and have it fail.
-Management is not going to be fond of the, “Well it works on may machine” excuse.
-With VMware Workstation, software developers can test their application against multiple operating systems as well as take snapshots of their virtual machines both before and after installation of their application to see how it affects the operating system and so on.
+Management is not going to be fond of the, “Well it works on my machine” excuse.
+With VMware Workstation, software developers can test their application against multiple operating systems as well as take snapshots of virtual machines both before and after installation of their application to see how it affects the operating system and so on.
 In many ways, it gives the developer an unlimited virtual lab environment for which to test their applications to minimize potential platform bugs or errors before moving to a production environment.